SciBorgs/SciGuides/reference-sheets/GitGuide.md

 #### Cloning
 `git clone <repository-link | repository-name> [repository-folder]`

 Copies the repo (repository) from github and puts it in a folder on your computer.
 It will put it in a folder with the name of the repository unless you specify a folder afterwards.
+Note that the default place of creation (no folder location arg) is the terminal's working directory.

 #### Committing